What is the “New Normal” for Finance and Operations Teams?

 How should leadership deal with the pressure to level-up and potentially implement too many new tools?

 “I saw this question come up and I kind of got a little mad.
 Look, everyone is implementing new tools, absolutely everybody in the world is implementing new tools.
 The companies that will emerge successfully from this crisis are the ones that are going to do that quickly.
-They are going to try out a lot of new tools, see what works, they will fail quickly on certain ones and move quickly to the next one.
+They are going to try out a lot of new tools and see what works.
+And they will fail quickly on certain ones and move quickly to the next one.
 You can’t picture yourself in the new normal from an old normal perspective.” – Iain Rogers, Founder and CRO at Entreflow Consulting Group

 Learn More About Adjusting to the New Normal